premanandc/ai-assisted-coding-presentation/presentation.md

 ## How we’re using AI today

-* Inline suggestions
+- Inline suggestions
-* Chat- and agent-based “vibe coding”
+- Chat and agent-based “vibe coding”
+- Spec-driven development?

 <!--
 NOTES: